johnnyvincent/tic-tac-toe-john/README.md

 Messaging was added to inform players whose turn it is, who has won, or if the game is a tie.

 I then created an event listener for a click on new-game button, which will bring up a new board with a message that it is X's turn.

+There are some unsolved problems.
+My onSelectSpace function does not show up as a function, but the code executes as designed.
+I am not sure why this is.
+I would have liked to develop a minimax algorithm which would allow a user to play against ai.

+User Stories Created Before Development: As a user, I want to sign up and sign in so that I can play tic tac toe.
+As a user, I want to play tic tac toe against one other player.
+As a user, I want to complete a game and see a banner declaring what the outcome of the game was so i can know whether or not I won.
+As a user, I want to be able to start a new game by pressing a new game button.